ilyasoulk/big-data-analytics/README.md

 4. Open a terminal and run this command : `cd ~/bourse/docker/ && docker compose up db`
 5. Open a terminal and run this command : `cd ~/bourse/docker/ && docker compose up analyzer`
-6. If you are on a PC with 16 cores, the waiting time should be around `13 MINUTES`.
+6. If you are on a PC with 16 cores, the waiting time should be less than`30 MINUTES` (we managed to do it in 13 minutes).
 While waiting, please delete any useless window/terminal (like firefox) to save some memory.
 7. Open a terminal and run this command : `cd ~/bourse/docker/ && docker compose up dashboard`
 8. Go to the `localhost:8050`